Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 !!! tip

-    For testing and development purposes, use `all` or `*` to accept requests from any domain.
+    For testing and development purposes, use `*` to accept requests from any domain.
     We don’t recommend accepting requests from any domain for production environments.

 ### rest-api-docs-enabled